 The channel to be converted on in the next conversion is selected by writing to the DIN pin.
-Data on the DIN pin is loaded into the AD7911/AD7921 on the falling edge of SCLK.
+Data on the DIN pin is loaded into the AD7912/AD7922 on the falling edge of SCLK.
 The data is transferred into the part on the DIN pin at the same time that the conversion result is read from the part.
+Only the third and fourth bits of the DIN word are used; the rest are ignored by the ADC.

-Only the third bit of the DIN word is used; the rest are ignored by the ADC.
-The third MSB is the channel identifier bit, which identifies the channel to be converted on in the next conversion, $V{\rm IN0}$ (CHN = 0) or $V{\rm IN1}$ (CHN = 1).
+The third MSB is the channel identifier bit, which identifies the channel to be converted on in the next conversion, $V{\rm IN0} \ (CHN=0) \ or \ V{\rm IN1} \ (CHN=1).$